-On the Clinician's Settings screen, touch Source Gas.
+1 On the Clinician's Setting screen, touch Source Gas.

-- On the Source Gas screen, touch the appropriate check box for the source gas prescribed by the physician. - Touch OK to confirm your selection.

-In the message asking if the settings are OK, touch CONFIRM.
+- On the Source Gas screen, touch the appropriate check box for the source gas prescribed by the physician. - (3) Touch OK to confirm your selection. - In the message asking if the settings are OK, touch CONFIRM.
+NOTE: Changes to settings only take effect when you touch CONFIRM.